 And from my two darling daughters, I sought what I refer to as “Urban Translation.”
 Over the last few years since I started on my journey with younger men, my daughters have clued me on such meanings as “Dope,” “Keep it 100,” “Ratchet,” “Killed it, “Monet,” “Shady Boots,” and most recently, “Turn up!”
 (If you don’t have children as cool as mine, get the Urban Dictionary app for your phone).
 Now, truth is, I don’t use these words, except around my daughters just to hear them beg me not to!
 Although I will admit, I do like the word “Dope,” (urban translation: adj: cool, awesome, nice – noun: drugs).
 Obviously it still means what it’s always meant, but I use it “occasionally” when I REALLY like something, and ONLY in limited company, and I always feel dope when I say it.
 The beauty for me about this dating younger journey that I’m on is the fact that I’ve never used any of those words when I’m with them.
 I’m simply myself – my 50-something self, talking just the way I talk when I’m with my friends, family and strangers.
 The young men will sometimes use it and I like to know what it means and have asked them at times.
 And my questions are always met with a smile and a patient explanation of its definition.
 Now it’s their turn to indulge me like a young child, and I love it!

 My point here is that I haven’t changed who I am one bit.
 Instead, I’ve learned a few new things that have only enhanced me.
 Not just the slang, but the fact that the very reason that I’m attractive to some young men is because I remain true to me.
 I don’t try to act their age – I act MY age, and that’s the appeal.
 Someone once said to me that I probably like younger men because they make me feel alive.
 I thought about that for a moment.
 Finally I said to him: No, it’s just the opposite – I date younger men because I already feel alive and I want to be around people who feel alive, too.
-After my divorce, I metamorphosed into a free spirited, vibrant, youthful and happy woman who realized that life is too short to surround yourself with people who are negative, complaining, complacent and miserable.
+After my divorce, I became who I was always meant to be: a free spirited, vibrant, youthful and happy woman who realized that life is too short to surround yourself with people who are negative, complaining, complacent and miserable.
 Misery does not suit me at all.
 I’m not bashing men my own age.
 As a matter of fact, I have met a few older men who are good friends, but nothing more.
-Dating younger men may not be for everyone – again, to each his own.
+Dating younger men may not be for everyone and may not be a long-term dating practice for me.
 But it has brought me more laughter and fun than I can ever remember in my “love” life.
 I’m determined to be an old chic with no regrets!
 And, by the way, I got over that anxiety of being naked in in front of a younger man.
-My young lover of two years quickly dissolved all those fears and worshipped my body and I felt like a goddess.
+My young lover of two years quickly dissolved all those fears and worshiped my body and I felt like a Goddess.
 And the sex, well…just DOPE!

 Photos: Courtesy of Stock Photos